On Geometric Structure of Point Particles: Observability of the Rotational Field

-It can be claimed that $\hat\rho$ represents $(n_{d}-1)$-dimensional projective plane of ${\bf r}^{n_{d}}$ space having the dimensions of $n_{d}=3$, and $\hat\sigma$ does likewise.
+It is obvious that $\hat\rho$ represents $(n_{d}-1)$-dimensional projective (tangential) plane of ${\bf r}^{n_{d}}$ space having the dimensions of $n_{d}=3$, and $\hat\sigma$ does likewise.
 In addition, $\xi$ takes on one degree of freedom that mediates between those two spaces.
-Although $\hat\rho$ and $\hat\sigma$ are distinguished from one another, $\hat\sigma$ in~\fref{fig:6}(b) embodies $\hat\rho$ in (a) on the real axis, so that observer has no way to distinguish both the basis vectors for the comparison.
-This suggests such an isotopic relation of $\hat\sigma$ to $\hat\rho$ that after the aforementioned clockwise quarter-turn of $\bm{\rho}$, $\hat\sigma$ maintains gauge of the real axis that connects to ${\bf R}^{3}$, on behalf of $\hat\rho$ that was there before the turn.
+Although $\hat\rho$ and $\hat\sigma$ are distinguished from one another, $\hat\sigma$ in Fig.~\ref{fig:6}(b) just embodies $\hat\rho$ in (a) on the real axis, so that observer has no way of distinguishing both the basis vectors for the comparison.
+This suggests the isotopic relation of $\hat\sigma$ to $\hat\rho$ by which, after the aforementioned clockwise quarter-turn of $\bm{\rho}$, $\hat\sigma$ maintains gauge of the real axis, on behalf of $\hat\rho$ that was thereon before the turn.
 This instant, $\hat\rho$ is on the imaginary axis, having the magnitude of $1/\xi$.
-That is, as seen in~\fref{fig:6}(a,b), the turn leads to the shrinkage of $\hat\rho$, which is undetectable at this moment.
+That is, as seen in Fig.~\ref{fig:6}(a,b), the turn enforces the shrinkage of $\hat\rho$, which is undetectable at this moment.
 Especially for the one clockwise turn, the vector shrunk up gets again on the real axis, to be expressed as $\vD\hat{\rho}=(1/\xi^{4})\hat{\rho}$.
-This must be an observable portion.
-Meanwhile, for the one turn of $\hat{\rho}$ in~\fref{fig:6}(c), postulated is invariant of $|\hat{\rho}|$.
-To reconcile the both, we should consider that the appearance of $\hat{\rho}$ having $|\hat{\rho}|=1$ results from superposition of $\vD\hat{\rho}$ on a coordinative vector tentatively normalized on the real axis in another way.
-Expected is that the scalar $\xi$ plays a key r\^{o}le in the radical process, referred to as coordinate self-renormalization (CSR), hereafter.
+This must be an observable piece.
+Meanwhile, for the one turn of $\hat{\rho}$ in Fig.~\ref{fig:6}(c), $\|\hat{\rho}\|$ is to remain unchanged.
+To reconcile the both, we should consider that the apparent $\hat{\rho}$ having $\|\hat{\rho}\|=1$ results from superposition of $\vD\hat{\rho}$ on a coordinative vector provisionally normalized on the real axis in an alternative way.
+Expected is that the scalar $\xi$ plays a key r\^{o}le in the primitive process, referred to as coordinate self-renormalization (CSR), hereafter.